smind/client-android/README.md

-# client-android
+# Demo RTP Client App
-An example App to guide Android apps developers how to use the SecondMindAI voice SDK
+An example App to usecase an in-app integration of SecondMind AI voice SDK